Image

 Last Updated: September 30, 2024

 Homicide lawyer in Scott County, MO.
-Facing a homicide charge in Scott County, MO is probably one of the most critical legal challenges anyone can endure.
-These accusations carry harsh punishments, including extended jail time or even the possibility of the death penalty.
-If you’ve been charged with homicide in Scott County, MO or anywhere in Missouri, speaking with an experienced homicide lawyer right away is essential.
+Facing a homicide charge in Scott County, MO is one of the most severe legal challenges anyone can encounter.
+These charges carry serious consequences, including lengthy prison sentences or even the death penalty.
+If you have been accused of homicide in Scott County, MO or anywhere else in Missouri, you need to speak with an experienced homicide lawyer right away.

 Contact Combs Waterkotte immediately at (314) 900-HELP or reach out online to schedule a free, one-on-one consultation.
 You’ll have the chance to discuss the specifics of your case with an experienced criminal defense attorney.
 Our seasoned team has successfully handled over 10,000 cases just like yours.